≡ Menu

 Then…

-Had it not been for the discovery of a small colony of these cats found in the community of Belle-Ile-sur-Mer, this breed probably would have been lost to us forever.
-Even then, in order to be able to save the breed, purebred Chartreux’s were crossbred with Blue Persians and British Blue Shorthaired cats in an effort to rejuvenate the breeding pool.
+Domesticated animals living throughout Europe during the early 19th century were nearly killed off as a result of both World War I and World War II.
+Had it not been for the discovery of a small colony of these cats in the community of Belle-Ile-sur-Mer, this breed probably would have been lost to us forever.
+Even then, to save the species, purebred Chartreux were crossbred with Blue Persians and British Blue Shorthaired cats to rejuvenate the breeding pool.

-It is true that both breeds will often have the same blue-grey coloring, the British Shorthairs can have many variations in color, unlike the Chartreux.
-The Chartreux will also have a short to medium length double coat and a “beefier” body then the British Shorthair and a more pronounced snout and ears set a bit higher on the head.
+The Chartreux is first identified by its gorgeous blue-grey coat and big, round eyes that range from gold to copper.
+While many often confuse the Chartreux cat breed with their more famous cousin, the British Shorthair, they are their separate breed fully recognized by the Cat Fanciers Association (CFA).
+While it is true that both species will often have the same blue-grey coloring, the British Shorthairs can have many variations in color, unlike the Chartreux.
+The Chartreux will also have a short to medium-length double coat and a “beefier” body than the British Shorthair, with a more pronounced snout and ears set higher on the head.

 Chartreux’s grooming and maintenance requirements